| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 complies with the requirements of 423.2 and 423.6 through 423.8 does

-(a) Manufacturers and importers must attach care labels so that they can
+not violate this regulation.
+423.6 Textile wearing apparel.
+This section applies to textile wearing apparel. (a) Manufacturers and importers must attach care labels so that they can

 be seen or easily found When the product is offered for sale to consumers.